-The main uses of a registered unlimited company in business activities: in many ways, an unlimited company looks just the same as a limited company.
+The main uses of unlimited liability company in business activities: in many ways, an unlimited company looks just the same as a limited company.
 Look deeper below the surface, however, and it will become apparent that there are some key differences, which mean an unlimited company can be used in different ways to a limited one.

 Secondly an unlimited company generally looks more attractive to creditors.
-Because the shareholders and similar parties bear complete liability for any monies that need to be paid in case of insolvency, creditors can always lend money with confidence to an unlimited company.
+Because the shareholders and similar parties bear complete liability for any monies that need to be paid in case of insolvency, creditors can always lend money with confidence to an unlimited liability company.
 If your company is at low risk of insolvency, it can be very lucrative.

 In some sectors, it is simply not practical to have a limited company.
-In cases like these, opting for an unlimited company is crucial to succeeding in the market.
+In cases like these, opting for an unlimited liability company is crucial to succeeding in the market.
 These are just a few of the numerous financial and logistic uses to which an unlimited, rather than a limited, company can be put.
 Are you keen to set up your own unlimited company?
 Get in touch with us.